NaixGames/Polycosmos/README.md

 This is a list of features that are planned for this mod.

-- Make choosing a particular boon a check.
-Swap Boon traits into the item pool and allow a menu that gives them to the player.
-(Similar to CodexMenu mod)
+- Make the ability of choosing a particular boon a check.
+Put this Boon traits into the item pool and allow a menu that gives them to the player (Similar to CodexMenu mod)

 - Choose starting weapon and make other unlockable